erachain/Erachain-Node/README.md

 ### runARGS
 Use file `runARGS.txt` for get command line arguments for simle run Erachain.

+> Parameters from `runARGS.txt` file have a lower priority over run arguments from command line

 ## Bath files
 Examples for batch (command) files for start with forging and loop restart see in `\z_bath_examples`